arkanandi/InsuranceFraud/readme.md

 ## Zipped file contents

 After training, the best model will be saved in `models`.
 The `report.json` file containing the results will be saved in the output folder after testing using test data.

-## Bonus Task

-This pipeline can also be executed with AWS, specifically AWS Sagemaker.